For an emergency, call 9-1-1

 The Alberta Human Rights Commission is the agency responsible for hearing and investigating complaints of discrimination based on the protected grounds of race, colour, ancestry, place of origin, religious beliefs, gender, gender expression and identity, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
 Find out more about the protected grounds here.

-If you have concerns about your human rights in the workplace, or wish to file a complaint, you can contact the Commission on their confidential inquiry line in Edmonton at 780-427-7661 or in Calgary at 403-297-6571.
+If you have concerns about your human rights in the workplace, or wish to file a complaint, you can contact the Commission or call their confidential inquiry line in Edmonton at 780-427-7661 or toll free by following the directions on their contact page.

 Harassment is also a health and safety hazard under Alberta’s Occupational Health and Safety Legislation, including harassment that is not considered a “protected ground” under Human Rights laws.
 Your employer is required to have prevention policies and programs in place to protect workers.
 You can contact the OHS Contact Centre for more information.